Gene Hackman was likely dead for 9 days before he and his wife were found, sheriff says

 In his five-decade career, Hackman won two Oscars and was nominated for five.
 He won for his portrayal in 1971’s “The French Connection” of New York cop Popeye Doyle, a detective who gets his man but at a high cost.
 He won his second Oscar for his performance as Little Bill Daggett, the violent sheriff in Clint Eastwood’s 1992 film, “Unforgiven.”

-Todd Leopold, CNN’s Elizabeth Wagmeister and Amanda Musa contributed to this report.
+Todd Leopold, CNN’s Elizabeth Wagmeister and Amanda Musa contributed to this report.uted to this report.